stanfordnlp/dspy/docs/docs/index.md

 ## 2) **Optimizers** tune the prompts and weights of your Modules.

+The goal of DSPy is to provide you with the tools to compile your high-level code into the low-level computations, prompts, or weight updates that **align your LM with your program’s structure and metrics**.

-Given a few tens or hundreds of representative _inputs_ of your task and a _metric_ that can measure the quality of your system's outputs, you can use DSPy Optimizers.
-Different optimizers in DSPy will tune your program's quality by **synthesizing good few-shot examples** for every module like `dspy.BootstrapRS`,<sup>[1](https://arxiv.org/abs/2310.03714)</sup> **proposing and intelligently exploring better natural-language instructions** for every prompt like `dspy.MIPROv2`,<sup>[2](https://arxiv.org/abs/2406.11695)</sup> and **finetuning the LM weights** in your system like `dspy.BootstrapFinetune`.<sup>[3](https://arxiv.org/abs/2407.10930)</sup>
+Given a few tens or hundreds of representative _inputs_ of your task and a _metric_ that can measure the quality of your system's outputs, you can use a DSPy optimizer.
+Different optimizers in DSPy will tune your program's quality by **synthesizing good few-shot examples** for every module, like `dspy.BootstrapRS`,<sup>[1](https://arxiv.org/abs/2310.03714)</sup> **proposing and intelligently exploring better natural-language instructions** for every prompt, like `dspy.MIPROv2`,<sup>[2](https://arxiv.org/abs/2406.11695)</sup> and **finetuning the LM weights** in your system, like `dspy.BootstrapFinetune`.<sup>[3](https://arxiv.org/abs/2407.10930)</sup>

 !!! info "Getting Started III: Optimizing the LM prompts or weights in DSPy programs"
-    Be careful when running optimizers with very large LMs or very large datasets.
-A typical simple optimizer run costs on the order of $2 USD and takes less than ten minutes, but optimizer runs can vary from as little as a few cents to tens of dollars, depending on your LM, dataset, and configuration.
+    A typical simple optimization run costs on the order of $2 USD and takes around ten minutes, but be careful when running optimizers with very large LMs or very large datasets.
+    Optimizer runs can cost as little as a few cents or up to tens of dollars, depending on your LM, dataset, and configuration.

     === "Optimizing prompts for a ReAct agent"
         This is a minimal but fully runnable example of setting up a `dspy.ReAct` agent that answers questions via